 Surgeons embraced the convenient new kits.
 They quickly became the preferred treatment for prolapse and incontinence.
 Ethicon’s Gynecare brands were believed to be superior to traditional surgery, but doctors had many more complications than they expected.
 The surgical mesh was difficult to implant, and complaints of severe post-surgery complications were common.

 In June 2012, amid mounting legal pressure and growing concern from the FDA, Ethicon announced that it would no longer manufacture and distribute vaginal mesh products.
 However, both Ethicon and J&J have refused to call the decision a recall.
-Due to the injuries caused by these products, thousands of lawsuits have been filed against Ethicon and J&J.
+Because of the injuries caused by these products, over 25,400 lawsuits have been filed against J&J and Ethicon.

 Gynecare Prolift Kit